-Frequently Asked Question Year 9 into Year 10
+Frequently Asked Question Year 9 into Year 10 What electives are offered in Year 10?

 What electives are offered in Year 10?

 Students and parents can download the electives offered at Year 10 from the Damascus website.
 Electives are offered across all Learning Areas except Religious Education.